 The surgery date was fixed, got admitted one day prior to the surgery. and surgery took about 3 to 4 hours.
 Post-surgery you will be feeling pain everywhere in the head.
 It will be like that for a week’s time and there will be some variation in pain throughout the week, the pain will be less and we will be on pain killers mostly.
 You will be discharged the next day after surgery with the head bandage on.

-After a week’s time, the stitch was removed and I washed my head.
+After a week, the stitch was removed and I washed my head.
 There was some part shaved and I was on rest for 3 weeks.
-The switch-on happen after 3 weeks.
+The switch-on happens after 3 weeks.
 So that was waiting time after surgery.

 The D day 29th July 2019

 The speech was understandable with visual clues, which means lip reading was pretty easy.
 I was always speaking loudly in public places it becomes normal loud since I can hear my sound and loudness.
-One to one conversation was pretty good with visual clues.
-After 2 days I was able to differentiate male and female voices.
+The one-to-one conversation was pretty good with visual clues.
+After 2 days I was able to differentiate between male and female voices.
 But the kids were sounding the same.
-Means my 2 kids sound was the same plus I tried to hear sound from tv program that the kids participated, it was sounding the same.
+This means my 2 kids’ sound was the same plus I tried to hear sound from the tv program that the kids participated in, but it was sounding the same.
 After one week I switched to program 3 which was a bit loud when I changed and it becomes normal in a couple of days.

 Joined office after 2 weeks post activation on program 3.
-By the time I was good in one to one conversation with visual clues, I mean the conversation was easy to make with the sound assistance.
-I tried to listen to as much conversation from different mediums like youtube, Ted talks, etc. I tried to listen to songs I was able to follow the lyrics of songs which I already know, but not the new or unknown songs.
+By the time I was good in a one-to-one conversation with visual clues, I mean the conversation was easy to make with sound assistance.
+I tried to listen to as much conversation from different mediums as youtube, Ted talks, etc. I tried to listen to songs I was able to follow the lyrics of songs that I already know, but not the new or unknown songs.
 This went like that for 2 weeks and suddenly I started hearing words here and there without visual clues.

-After a month like and I am able to listen and get some words in between conversation but not completely(without visual clues).
+After a month and I am able to listen and get some words in between conversations but not completely(without visual clues).
 I am right now hearing talks on YouTube and Spotify.
-Getting some words in between conversation but can’t fully follow without closed captions.
+Getting some words in between conversations but can’t fully follow without closed captions.

-So in between the therapy session was in progress and I started hearing car horn, tire sounds, different kinds of birds sounds.
+So in between the therapy session was in progress and I started hearing car horns, tire sounds, and different kinds of birds sounds.
 Sound when paper or plastic cover crumbles, falling water from the tap.
-Steel plates and glass put on the kitchen slab.
+Steel plates and glass were put on the kitchen slab.
 Waking sound of kids(the clap sound when the feet touch the floor).
-The stones that squeeze under the feet when walking etc..
+The stones that squeeze under the feet when walking etc.

 The current situation is like I can hear conversation 50 feet away from me but cannot follow or understand a thing.
 Meanwhile, the audio-visual therapy was going on every week and I think I was like 40% getting things and the rest 60 % had to get repeated several times to understand the words.

-Tried to switch to program 4 but it was like muffling like the sound is there there but volume increased when trying to hear a song with a headphone.
+Tried to switch to program 4 but it was like muffling like the sound is there but the volume increased when trying to hear a song with a headphone.